apietosi/pietosi-reapack/README.md

 **3. Browse packages**, filter for `Pietosi`, install what you want.

-> Replace `YOUR-USERNAME`.
-The URL goes live once you've pushed and the Actions run has generated `index.xml`.

 Optional extras: **Python 3** with `pyguitarpro` and `mido` for GP2MIDI (`pip install pyguitarpro mido`), and a Launchpad MK1 for PietosiPad.